Collaboration with Live

 All sandboxes on CodeSandbox are live, meaning you can share your sandbox with others for real time collaboration on code.
 You can simultaneously create, delete, edit and move files and code with others in a sandbox, as well as chat about your changes.
 It's like Google Docs, but for coding.

 All sandboxes are live by default, you can invite contributors to join the sandbox using the share button from the top bar in the editor.
-In addition, if you go to the Live tab from the activity bar, you can get a Live URL to share with guests (non-members of the sandbox) so they can temporarily join the session.
-Guest editors can only make edits to the sandbox while they are in the live session, they cannot do this when just viewing the sandbox.
+In addition, if you go to the Live tab from the activity bar, you can get a Live URL to share with other CodeSandbox users (they will not need to be members of the Sandbox).
+Live editors can only make edits to the sandbox while they are in the session, they cannot do this when just viewing the sandbox.

 Invited editors can simultaneously edit, create, rename and update files and code, as well as add and remove dependencies.
 You can also see which file other collaborators are looking at and what their current selections are.